-There are hundreds of bad-faith criticisms to be found of Modern Money Theory (MMT), which do not reference MMT core works (or any works at all), almost always start with a false premise, and are often snide and filled with ad-hominems.
-This post contains a couple prominent examples of bad-faith criticisms, followed by a rare set of ones written in obvious good-faith – with responses from MMTers where available.
+For hundreds of bad-faith criticisms of Modern Money Theory (MMT), google “MMT.”
+These pieces do not reference MMT core works (or any works at all), almost always start with a false premise, and are often snide and filled with ad-hominems.
+This post contains a few prominent examples of bad-faith criticisms, followed by a rare set of ones written in obvious good-faith – with responses from MMTers where available.
 With thanks to Christian Reilly of MMT Podcast for the inspiration, and for the Harvey, Harrison, and Muir entries.

 [GO BACK TO THE TABLE OF CONTENTS]

 Disclaimer: I am a layperson who has studied MMT since February of 2018.
 I’m not an economist or academic and I don’t speak for MMT.
 The information in this post is my best understanding (especially based on my reading of Wray’s paper and my conversation with Wray about it) but I don’t assert it to be perfectly accurate.
 In order to ensure accuracy, you should rely on the expert sources linked throughout.
 If you have feedback to improve this post, please get in touch.